AlfonsinaCardenas/Project-2/README.md

 **Memorability**

 When users return to the design after a period of time, they should find it easy to remember how to navigate the app.
 The design of the app is consistent and repeatable.
 The text box and select box process is simple, so they can immediately begin using the app and getting the weather.
-Also, the instructions at the top of each feature helps the user understand what to do.
+Also, the instructions at the top of each feature help the user understand what to do.

 **Error Prevention**